Baseball’s Black managers are celebrating Dave Roberts’ win and calling for change

 “If you read the pundits, every time he does something that doesn’t work, everybody wants to fire him.
 I just don’t get that.”

 The Dodgers hired Roberts in November 2015, three weeks after the Washington Nationals hired Baker, making them the only two Black managers in baseball.
-Five years later, with Baker now in Houston, that’s still the case.
+Five years later, that’s still the case.

-Roberts’ victory does keep one trend alive: the past three World Series champions were led by minorities, including Boston’s Alex Cora and Washington’s Dave Martinez, who are both Puerto Rican.
+Roberts’ victory does keep one trend alive: The past three World Series champions were led by minorities, including Boston’s Alex Cora and Washington’s Dave Martinez, who are both Puerto Rican.
 Roberts also has Asian heritage.
 He was born in Okinawa, where his father, Waymon, was stationed as a U.S. Marine and married Roberts’ mother, Eiko, who is Japanese.
 (Roberts grew up in San Diego.)

 “I just feel like, I don’t have the luxury to fail,” he said.
 “I need to succeed to potentially give other minorities an opportunity to manage and to show the industry that there’s many capable people.
-I’d love to think that now with my African American-Asian background, there’s others that can do the same and deserve those opportunities.
+I’d love to think that now with my African American-Asian background, there’s others that can do the same and deserve those opportunities.”

 “People in the game,” he went on, “like any industry, like people of like mind and that look like them.
-And the people that are running the game is white America.
+And the people that are running the game is White America.
 So, I think that as a result, you’re getting hires across the spectrum of people that look the same.
 I think that baseball needs to continue to do a better job of not hiring in a box.”

 Roberts represents the franchise that broke the color barrier, with Jackie Robinson making his debut for the organization in 1947, a seminal moment that has been credited with eventually desegregating the military and schools.
-But the Dodgers are also the franchise of Al Campanis, who ran the organization for nearly 20 years before being fired in shame in 1987, after telling Nightline that blacks “may not have some of the necessities to be, let’s say, a field manager, or, perhaps, a general manager.”
+But the Dodgers are also the franchise of Al Campanis, who ran the organization for nearly 20 years before being fired in 1987 after telling “Nightline” that blacks “may not have some of the necessities to be, let’s say, a field manager, or, perhaps, a general manager.”

 Five years later, Gaston raised the Commissioner’s Trophy with the Blue Jays.

 “We’ve got to keep persevering,” said Baker, who recalls reading the hateful letters his former Atlanta Braves teammate Hank Aaron received while chasing Babe Ruth’s home run record.
 “That’s what we need to do.
 Not to carry on with hatred, but to carry on with strength.
 That’s what we’ve got to do.
-That’s what I tell the brothers.
+That’s what I tell the brothers.”

 As he basks in this moment, Roberts, a history buff, recalls Robinson’s dying wish to “look at that third-base coaching line one day and see a black face managing in baseball.”
 Those were Robinson’s words as he addressed a crowd at Cincinnati’s Riverfront Stadium before Game 2 of the 1972 World Series, nine days before he died of a heart attack.